elliotenglish/knowledge_base/multiview_reconstruction.md

 - Scale ambiguity
 - Necker reversal
   - https://en.wikipedia.org/wiki/Necker_cube
-  - Although this in theory is a not an issue with perspective projection, it manifests itself as a local minima to solvers.
+  - Although this in theory is a not an issue with perspective projection, it manifests itself as local minima to solvers.
 - Chirality ambiguity
   - A point can project to the same place when in front of or behind the camera.
 - Plane-translation